rbuckland/akka-escqrs/README.md

-io-straight-fw
+akka-escqrs
 ==============

-straight.io - akka-persistence + spray.io
+akka-escqrs - akka-persistence Event Sourcing CQRS Implementation
 =======

+This is a light touch framework (you don't have to depend on "too many things").

-straight.io Framework - ES/DDD/CQRS Implemented on Akka Persistence
+A basic framework - ES/CQRS Implemented on Akka Persistence
 * ES - Event Sourcing
+* CQRS - Command / Query Responsibility Separation

+In the samples we show how to do some DDD designs for the model
 * DDD - Domain Driven design
-* CQRS - Command / Query Responsibility Separation

 ### Application Design